I3S-ESSnet/Documents/toulouse-hackathon/minutes.md

   * Feedbacks on WP2 contents (and good level of details)
   * Ideas on cookbook
   * Platforms running
-  * Stable version of the
+  * Stable version of the VTL tools
   * Diagrams to put in WP2 document
   * Enough information in order to make promotion at CBS
   * How to contribute